Njuelle/how-to-dashboard/part1.md

 There you have it!
 We have setup both our stacks and ready to dive into analytics with our IoT data.

-You can launch your two stacks by running this command in your terminal :
+You can launch your two stacks by running this command in your terminal:

 ```
 $ docker-compose up